autowarefoundation/autoware/planning/behavior_velocity_planner/intersection-design.md

    2. calculate the passing area of the target object $A_{target}$ at $t_s$ - `collision_start_margin_time` ~ $t_e$ + `collision_end_margin_time` for each predicted path (\*1).
    3. check if $A_{ego}$ and $A_{target}$ regions are overlapped (has collision).
 4. when a collision is detected, the module inserts a stop velocity in front of the intersection.
 Note that there is a time margin for the stop release (\*2).
+5. If ego is over the `pass_judge_line`, collision checking is not processed to avoid sudden braking.
+However if ego velocity is lower than the threshold `keep_detection_vel_thr` then this module continues collision checking.

 (\*1) The parameters `collision_start_margin_time` and `collision_end_margin_time` can be interpreted as follows: